auric123/95octano/README.md

 ¿What motivated us to make the vehicle?
 We are motivated in Tesla vehicles by their autonomy on the track.

-• mobility: at the beginning we were obviously inspired by the common car system, but when we saw that it consumed space, which is very important for us, we started looking for a different system.
+• Mobility: at the beginning we were obviously inspired by the common car system, but when we saw that it consumed space, which is very important for us, we started looking for a different system.
 We came up with the idea of doing it with gears which convinced us because the system weighed less than the others and consumed less space.

-• power: we decided to use two motors as this would make it easier to carry the weight of the robot, using two motors for better mobility, balance and speed of our robot we use a bar for better precision in the mobility of our vehicle.
+• Power: we decided to use two motors as this would make it easier to carry the weight of the robot, using two motors for better mobility, balance and speed of our robot we use a bar for better precision in the mobility of our vehicle.

- • sensors: with the help of the proximity sensor we measure the distance in which indie must rotate, also relying on the color sensors if it is red it will rotate to the right, if it is green it will rotate to the left.
+ • Sensors: with the help of the proximity sensor we measure the distance in which indie must rotate, also relying on the color sensors if it is red it will rotate to the right, if it is green it will rotate to the left.

 • Steering Speed Control:
 The motors together with the programming was the key to having a speed that will first accept the programming and the motors that are two motors that depend on whether they go to the left or to the right.